The Ultimate Skin Routine To Treat And Calm Acne

 Posts You'll Love:

 While the idea of using a retinol may be scary, it can actually be beneficial for acne-prone skin.
-If used regularly it can help decongest your pores, which will make them look smaller and lessen breakouts, and as it boosts skin cell turnover, it’ll diminish the appearance of acne scars.
-Plus, it’s also an anti-inflammatory so it’ll reduce swelling and redness.
+If used regularly, it can help decongest your pores, making them appear smaller and balance breakouts, and as it boosts skin cell turnover, it’ll soften the appearance of acne scars.
+Plus, it’s also an anti-inflammatory so it’ll soothe swelling and redness.

 With that said, you need to introduce retinol into your regime gradually.
 Start by using it twice a week for the first month and then increase usage slowly.
-We’re currently using the Philosophy Help Me Retinol Night treatment, $49; it’s water-based so it won’t clog your pores.
+We’re currently using the Philosophy Help Me Retinol Night Treatment, $50; it’s water-based, so it won’t clog your pores.
 Use it at night, under your moisturizer for the best results.
-The Inkey List’s Retinol, $13; is another great retinol and it’s a lot more budget-friendly.
+The Inkey List’s Retinol Anti-Aging Serum, $11, is another great retinol and it’s a lot more budget-friendly.
 The formula contains 1% retinol, and 0.5% granactive retinoid (retinol’s slightly stronger sibling), as well as squalane for soothing, which is super potent considering the price tag!

 Daily Habits that Can Make a Difference: